 We urge the Committee to maintain strong support for the Global Health Programs account under the State Department and USAID, and urge the agency to invest in research and development for new global health innovations in each of the disease and condition areas within the account.
-This means supporting at minimum sustained funding at FY16 levels for each disease or population-specific program and rejecting cuts to global health programs called for by the Administration in FY17 and FY18.
+This means supporting at minimum sustained funding at FY18 levels for each disease or population-specific program and rejecting cuts to global health programs called for by the Administration for FY19.